Kyniska/core/README.md

 Strings: representing dominant loyalties of individuals (bloodline, country-of-origin, native language, etc), feedback for accountability (leader is guilty of...)

+Bools:
+-receipt of feedback
-Bools: receipt of feedback, presence of witness during sharing of feedback
+-presence of witness during sharing of feedback -agreement to align with principles for organizing behavior (laws)

 Arrays: holding members of groups and characteristics referencing dominant loyalities

+# Membership Qualifications

 */